wp-plugins/brandfolder/readme.txt

 Tags: brand asset management, brand management, digital asset management, DAM, logo upload, logo management, share your logo, marketing tool, brand building
 Requires at least: 3.0
 Tested up to: 4.1
-Stable tag: 2.3.2
+Stable tag: 2.4

 Our simple plugin creates a beautiful web view for anybody to access your logos, product images, brand information, and plenty more.

 == Description ==

-> This plugin requires a Brandfolder account which you can setup for free at <a href="http://www.brandfolder.com" rel="nofollow">brandfolder.com</a>
+> This plugin requires a Brandfolder account which you can setup at <a href="http://www.brandfolder.com" rel="nofollow">brandfolder.com</a>

 This plugin uses Brandfolder to make it as easy as possible to create a press kit.